Tater Jenkins Done Killed Uncle Billy Buck Robinson: The Crime Scene

 “Tater” Jenkins done killed Uncle Billy Buck Robinson.
 Quick, call the law afor’in’ that son-of-a-biscuit-eatin’ coward gets clean away!”

-And so it goes—Aunt Ruthie Mae runs next door to use Lula Belle’s rotary phone to call the police—four men and women of varies sizes, from rail thin to chair-crushing fat—who, after one last bite, drop their newspapers and circular, creme-filled morning breakfast food and trot out to their cars to make the treacherous drive up Banjo Mountain.
+And so it goes.
+Aunt Ruthie Mae runs next door to use Lula Belle’s rotary phone to call the police, a department of four men and women of varies sizes, from rail thin to chair-crushing fat—who, after one last bite, drop their newspapers and circular, creme-filled morning breakfast food and trot out to their cars to make the treacherous drive up Banjo Mountain.
 But not before stopping by the drive-through at Percy’s Pork Skin Palace to grab a sack lunch for the long trip.
-Along the way, they pass by mountain goats, a few deer, a limping beaver, and a cross-eyed bear who was in the midst of overturning Miss Ethel Turner’s outhouse.
+Along the way, they pass by Billy’s goats, Carl’s cows, several mangy dogs, and a cross-eyed bear who was in the midst of overturning Miss Ethel Turner’s outhouse.

 The determined officers motored across Falling Car Creek and the Killzemall River by using makeshift bridges, a handcrafted series of large logs that stretched across the waters.
-Then, after stopping for lunch and seven breaks behind assorted species of trees (NOT an easy task for the two female officers), the patrol officers finally reach their destination, a grouping of six obviously homemade clapboard-sided, rusty-tin-roofed houses nestled along the hillside, seven miles from the nearest sunshine.
-Curb appeal was limited to crooked eaves, sagging beams, and lopsided stone chimneys that blew and belched smoke the color of squid ink.
+Then, after stopping for lunch and seven breaks behind assorted species of trees (NOT an easy task for the two female officers), the patrol officers finally reached their destination, a grouping of six obviously homemade clapboard-sided, rusty-tin-roofed houses nestled along the hillside, seven miles from the nearest sunshine.
+Curb appeal was limited to crooked eaves, sagging beams, and lopsided stone chimneys that blew and belched smoke the color of tar paper.
 Several red-headed children ran to and fro, playing some sort of game that involved a single crooked stick.
 Their dirt-smeared faces and arms were spattered with summer freckles.

-A three-legged mutt lifted its head, slightly, when the police cars pulled to a stop, dragging clouds of white dust in their wakes.
+A three-legged mutt slowly lifted its head when the police cars pulled to a stop, dragging clouds of white dust in their wakes.
 The dog, uninterested in the action, lowered its head and resumed its nap.

 So, what really happens once patrol officers arrive on scene?
 Well, for starters, much of the above could be sort of true.
 I recall meeting several people during my career who could’ve been members of these fine families.
 However, here’s how it really happens …